 Find out about the contemporary policy issues facing business professionals, and integrate the various disciplines encountered in the BSA program.
 The course focuses on learning to evaluate alternatives and construct an effective policy statement.
+BSA core course.

 BSA 464 Macroeconomics - 3 hrs.